github/developer.github.com/content/changes/2014-09-23-one-more-week-before-the-add-team-member-api-breaking-change.md

 author_name: jakeboxer
 ---

-We're delaying the breaking change to the ["Add team member" API][add-team-member] by another week to give developers more time to update their applications.
+**Updated:** Based on feedback from developers, we're delaying the breaking change to the ["Add team member" API][add-team-member] until next Monday.
+The change will go into effect for all requests on **October 6, 2014**.

-The [breaking change to the "Add team member" API][finalizing] will go into effect for all requests on **September 30, 2014**.
-At that time, if you use [the "Add team member" API][add-team-member] to add a user to a team and that user isn't already on another team in your organization, the request will fail.
+On October 6, if you use [the "Add team member" API][add-team-member] to add a user to a team and that user isn't already on another team in your organization, the request will fail.
 To avoid this, be sure to use the [the "Add team membership" API][add-team-membership].

 ### The Organization and Team Membership APIs are now official

-As promised in [our blog post last week][finalizing], the [Organization Membership][org-membership-api] and [Team Membership][team-membership-api] APIs are now an official part of the GitHub API!
+As promised in [our blog post earlier this month][finalizing], the [Organization Membership][org-membership-api] and [Team Membership][team-membership-api] APIs are now an official part of the GitHub API!
 The preview media type is no longer required to access them.

 If you have any questions or feedback, please [get in touch with us][contact]!